Summer science-writing internship for undergraduates

 Eligibility: U.S. citizenship or legal permanent resident status.
 Undergraduate in good standing or May-June graduate at an accredited college or university.
 Must have completed at least sophomore year with demonstrated competence in science writing.

-Support: During the internship, participants receive a stipend of $500 per week and housing or a housing allowance.
+Support: During the internship, participants receive a stipend of $500 per week and either housing on the Argonne campus or a housing allowance if they chose to live off campus.
 Stipends, housing, and travel are considered taxable income by the IRS.
 Argonne is required by law to report this income.

 Transportation reimbursement: Transportation expenses are reimbursed for one round trip between your home or academic institution and Argonne.
 Travel will usually be paid only if your permanent address, established by your driver's license, is more than 50 miles away from Argonne.
 Transportation expenses will be reimbursed on the basis of the most direct route.
 Travel by a private automobile will be reimbursed at the current government rate up to a maximum of $500 or the cost of the lowest commercial airfare, whichever is lower.
 Travel by air will be reimbursed at the cost of the lowest commercial airfare.
 Travel arrangements are arranged by your host division at Argonne.

 What we look for: Demonstrated writing ability and an interest in science.
 Other aspects of your application have a bearing, but your writing samples — stories and articles published in newspapers or magazines or written for class — weigh most heavily in our decision.

 Application deadlines: Applications must be filled out online (see How to Apply below for instructions and links) and must be received on or before Friday, March 6, 2015.